HL7/davinci-ra/input/pagecontent/report-generation.md

  - <span class="bg-success" markdown="1">confidence scale of the coding gap</span><!-- new-content -->
  - <span class="bg-success" markdown="1">remarks about a Condition Category (CC)</span><!-- new-content -->

-In addition, the [Risk Adjustment Coding Gap Report] provides the capability of sharing supporting evidence for a Condition Category (CC) through the use of the `MeasureReport.evaluatedResource` element.
-This supporting evidence may include resources for data such as encounters, lab results, medications, and procedures, and the `evaluatedResource` shall reference the appropriate US Core profile.
-The extension [ra-groupReference](StructureDefinition-ra-groupReference.html) added to the `evaluatedResource` element enables tying a specific supporting evidence to a Condition Category (CC).
+In addition, the [Risk Adjustment Coding Gap Report] provides the capability of sharing supporting evidence for a Condition Category (CC) through the use of the `MeasureReport.evaluatedResource` element. §This supporting evidence may include resources for data such as encounters, lab results, medications, and procedures, and the `evaluatedResource` SHALL reference the appropriate US Core profile.§ The extension [ra-groupReference](StructureDefinition-ra-groupReference.html) added to the `evaluatedResource` element enables tying a specific supporting evidence to a Condition Category (CC).
 This is accomplished by setting the extension’s `valueString` to be the same value of the `MeasureGroup.group.id` of the Condition Category (CC) to establish the association between the supporting evidence and one or more Condition Categories.

 ### Example Coding Gap Report